coderpeti/codes_from_videos/README.md

 # Algorithm Implementations

 This repository contains various algorithms explained in my YouTube videos.
 The goal is to provide clear, easy-to-understand code implementations for common algorithms and data structures.
-Each algorithm is implemented in Python and is accompanied by explanations that can help you grasp the core concepts of computer science and problem-solving.
+Each algorithm is implemented in Python or C++ and is accompanied by explanations that can help you grasp the core concepts of computer science and problem-solving.

 Feel free to explore the code and check out the corresponding video tutorials for in-depth explanations.